 Lantern acquired in March 2005.

 This lantern came from a car park at Derby's Markeaton Park, and I received it on Thursday, 3rd March 2005.
-It was removed because the car park was to be re-lit with white light - in the form of 125 W mercury lamps in Beta 79s.
-As the lantern's canopy is of GRP construction, it was beginning to shed its fibres, which was probably why the lanterns were replaced, rather than have the lamps changed to CDM-TT or similar.
-These lanterns are not common in the Derby area and are really only used in parks - however a quick hop over the border to Staffordshire, and the situation is very different - there are plenty of 2600s in use all over that County!
+It was removed because the car park was to be re-lit with white light - in the form of 125 W mercury lamps in Thorn Beta 79s.
+As the lantern's canopy is of GRP construction, it was beginning to shed its fibres, which was probably why the lanterns were replaced, rather than have the lamps changed to metal halide, or similar.
+These lanterns were never particularly common in the Derby area; really, their only use was confined to parks and recreation grounds around the City.
+A quick hop over the border to Staffordshire, however, and the situation is very different - there are plenty of 2600s in use all over that County!

 The blackening on the canopy is not due to the fibreglass wearing out, but is actually because the lantern was situated under trees, which have left deposits on the canopy over the years.